 We till the soil for our garlic bed as close to planting as possible, which can be tricky in the cool, wet soils of autumn.
-Before we work the soil, we add compost as well as Fruition's organic granular fertilizer, acting as slow-release full-spectrum nutrition for the soil as well as the crop.
+Before we work the soil, we add compost as well as Fruition's organic garlic & shallot fertilizer for full-spectrum, slow-release nutrition for the soil as well as the crop.
 Matthew has been perfecting our amendments for garlic & shallots over the years.
 In 2019, over 95% of the 10,000+ bulbs we grew were seed stock quality; there are many variables, but we're pretty confident our blend tips the balance.

 Biggest Mistake: Not enough fertility added or too much nitrogen added.

 Why?
 Garlic is a 'heavy feeder,' so it will not grow large if nutrients are lacking.
 If its fertility is too nitrogen-rich, however, garlic will focus on vegetative growth, resulting in large leaves above small bulbs.
 Excess nitrogen also decreases storage life.

-Easy Solution: Add rich, well-balanced compost as you prepare your soil, including organic slow-release fertilizer for robust soil and plant health as well as abundance to harvest.
+Easy Solution: Add rich, well-balanced compost as you prepare your soil as well as our organic slow-release fertilizer for robust soil and plant health as well as abundance to harvest.

 Spread and incorporate soil amendments prior to planting.
 We add compost as well as slow-release, organic granular fertilizer to nourish the soil as well as our garlic in the seasons to come.

 First things first!
 Break each bulb into individual cloves and plant each clove tip up and root plate down.